meilisearch/specifications/text/0001-script-based-tokenizer.md

 ### Impact on documentation

-This feature should not impact the meilisearch user documentation, in future versions we will probably provide a way to configure tokenizer and this will be discussed in a new specification.
+This feature should not impact meilisearch users' documentation.
+In future versions, we will probably provide a way to configure tokenizer and this will be discussed in a new specification.

 ## Technical Specifications